16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Green |

 The purple prickly pear gets its name from the attractive color of its pads rather than its flowers, which present as yellow, or its fruit, which are green.
-The pads appear green under normal conditions but take on a purple tinge when in cool and dry conditions.
-The cactus does well in full sun and requires very little watering whatsoever when it is established.
+The pads appear green under normal conditions but take on a purple tinge in cool and dry conditions.
+The cactus does well in full sun and requires minimal watering when it is established.

 11. Purple-Fruited Prickly Pear